HashakGik/BulletHell-RMMV/tutorials/enemies.md

 ##### Strategy
-Swirlers are starshooters with a fetish for vortexes, you need to keep yourself between two streaks and rotate along them until they drop their guards to reload.
+Swirlers are starshooters with a fetish for vortexes, you need to keep yourself between two streaks and rotate along with them until they drop their guards to reload.